These cinnamon bun scones are simple, healthy, and will make your Monday’s infinitely better. Tempted yet?

 - Use a pastry cutter or your hands to cut the butter into the flour mixture until the mixture resembles a coarse meal.

-- Create a well in the middle of your flour mixture and dd the almond milk, yogurt, extract, eggs and cinnamon.
+- Create a well in the middle of your flour mixture and add the almond milk, yogurt, extract, eggs and cinnamon.

 - Use a fork to mix the wet ingredients to the dry ingredients until completely combined and the dough begins to form.
-Once the dough starts to form, add the raisins and lightly knead the dough in the bowl to combine any remaining flour on the bottom of the bowl and thoroughly mix in the raisins.
+Once the dough starts to form, add the raisins and lightly knead the dough in the bowl to combine any remaining flour.

 - Lay the dough on your parchment paper and use your hands to form a square approximately 9 inches in diameter.

 - Use a pizza cutter to cut into 8 equal pieces and gently pull each piece apart so they are near each other but no longer touching.

 - Bake for about 12 - 15 minutes, or until a light golden brown.
 Set aside on a wire rack to cool.

 - While the scones are baking, make the glaze by mixing the almond milk and vanilla together in a small bowl.
 Slowly add the powdered sugar.

 - Drizzle the glaze over the scones.
 I used a sandwich bag with a corner cut out.

 Tag your culinary creations @acookienameddesire on Instagram and hashtag it #cookienameddesire.